Wapiti08/cuckoo-download-instructions/README.md

 “tcpdump: listening on “,
 “/mnt/c/bin/tcpdump.exe: listening on “,
 ```
-NOTE: The path should reflect the actual path to where you installed tcpdump.exe
+##### NOTE: The path should reflect the actual path to where you installed tcpdump.exe.

+Here is an example on WSL.
+If you download winpdump on your Win system, please modify it to your own path.

 After you modify the path of tcpdump.exe.
 You need to add the same path to your auxiliary.conf under .cuckoo.

 (3) If you meet the error: